 EPEL (Extra Packages for Enterprise Linux) is a Fedora Special Interest Group that creates, maintains, and manages a set of additional high quality packages for Enterprise Linux, including, but not limited to, Red Hat Enterprise Linux (RHEL), CentOS and Scientific Linux (SL), Oracle Linux (OL).

-Then we have to install the ntfs-3g package
+Then we have to install the ntfs-3g package with yum.

 yum install ntfs-3g

 Once installed, we create a directory where the NTFS drive shall be mounted: